palantir/gradle-jdks/README.md

 # gradle-jdks

-Automatically provision specific versions of JDKs for Gradle tasks that require JDKs (`JavaCompile`, `JavaExec` etc) .
+Automatically provision specific versions of JDKs for Gradle tasks that require JDKs (`JavaCompile`, `Test`, `JavaExec` etc) .
 Choose from a variety of different JDK vendors which can be automatically installed on multiple OSs.

 ## Motivation